Advent Week One - Cycle A

 This new life begins and is celebrated in the Sacrament of Baptism.
 Marked with the Sign of the Cross and welcomed into the Church, the Body of Christ, we are a new creation.
 Whether as an adult or a child, we are clothed in Christ and receive the light of Christ.

-Prior to participating in the Holy Sacrifice of the Mass this weekend, read the Scripture readings.
+Prior to participating in the Holy Mass this weekend, read the Scripture readings.
 Note particularly verse 5 in the passage from Isaiah and the Psalm Response: “Let us walk in the light of the Lord.” and “Let us go rejoicing to the house of the Lord.”

 Reflect on the following from the: